yardsale8/stat110_book/_sources/chp5/confidence_interval_single_mean.rst

     - Estimating :math:`\mu`:

-        Using JMP to contruct a confidence interval for :math:`\mu` is viable when
+        Using JMP to construct a confidence interval for :math:`\mu` is viable when

         1. The original data is normal, or
         2. The sample size is large (:math:`n \ge 40`)

     - Estimating :math:`\sigma`:

-        Using JMP to contruct a confidence interval for :math:`\sigma` is viable the original data is normal.
+        Using JMP to construct a confidence interval for :math:`\sigma` is viable when the original data is normal.

 Luckily, the bootstrap confidence intervals don't require any assumptions about normality and can be used when the JMP intervals are not viable.
 The following